Signs Meghan & Harry Were Distancing Themselves From the Royal Family

 Jeremy Selwyn/Evening Standard/PA Wire

-From showing PDA to keeping their birth plans private, Harry and Meghan have never been afraid of doing things their way.
+From showing PDA to keeping Archie's birth plans private, Harry and Meghan have never been afraid of doing things their way.
 Now, it looks like they're forging their own path once again.

 Watch E!
 News weekday mornings at 7 a.m.!